San Miguel Beermen: 1998–2013: The Danny Ildefonso era

+1998: Return to form

 For the 1998 season, San Miguel drafted Noy Castillo as the second overall pick in the draft.
 But, Castillo was quickly shipped to Shell in exchange for National University standout Danny Ildefonso.

 The Beermen made a strong showing in the All-Filipino Cup but lost to Alaska in the Finals in seven games.
 In the Commissioner's Cup, San Miguel brought back Strothers to replace Jeff Ward during the tournament.
 SMB made its return to the finals but was defeated by the Milkmen in the rematch of the All-Filipino Cup, this time in six games.

 After the conference, Racela was loaned to the PBA Centennial team.
 As incentive, all PBA teams were allowed to hire two imports in the Governors' Cup.
 Strothers and Robinson teamed up for San Miguel, but with their height disadvantage against other teams, the Beermen failed to either win the special Centennial Cup or the season-ending Governors' Cup.

 Ron Jacobs resigned after two seasons with the Beermen.
 His assistant coach and former NCC protégé Jong Uichico took over as head coach.